MikeJoester/StreamMaster-VN/README.md

 # StreamMaster
-Streaming utility for OBS studio, specifically Street Fighter 6 tournament streams.
+Streaming utility for OBS studio, specialized in TEKKEN 8 & STREET FIGHTER 6 streams.
+You can customize to add a specific game.

 DISCLAIMER:
 I'm new to coding.
 For this software whenever I was stuck or something wasn't working out like it should used AI to debug and problem solving.
 For art and graphics no type of AI was involved.
 As well, photoshop editable files (.psd) are present in the images folder for full transparency.